-The Hamilton Integrated Research Ethics Board in Health Sciences (HiREB) is an independent committee acting on behalf of the Faculty of Health Sciences (McMaster University), Hamilton Health Sciences (HHS) and St. Joseph’s Healthcare Hamilton (SJHH).
+The Hamilton Integrated Research Ethics Board in Health Sciences (HiREB) is an independent committee acting on behalf of the Faculty of Health Sciences (McMaster University), Hamilton Health Sciences (HHS) and St. Joseph’s Healthcare Hamilton (SJHH)/The Research Institute of St. Joe’s Hamilton and Niagara Health (NH).
 It may also act on behalf of other organizations with which there are appropriate, formalized inter-institutional agreements.

 To facilitate its activities, the HiREB will be provided with the necessary and sufficient ongoing financial and administrative resources to fulfill its duties.